towerdef-game/Game-engines-assignment/README.md

 | R | Drop gun |
 | Space Bar | Jump |

-The goal of the game is to survive the waves of enenmies that are coming
+The goal of the game is to survive the waves of enemies that are coming

 # How it Works
 ## city generator